Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 STEP 2:

-For the Lucky Clover Farms sign I roughly applied white chalk paint to my board and left spots not filled in with paint like along the edges.
+For the Lucky Clover Farms sign, I roughly applied white chalk paint to my board, just enough to coat it.

 Apply white chalk paint over a dark wood stained board to make a DIY St. Patty's Day sign.